GrioSF/iOS-SDK/README.md

 Playing Music with FMAudioPlayer
 ================================

-1) In your View Controller, import FMAudioPlayer:
+1) In your View Controller's implementation (`.m` file), add FMAudioPlayer to the list of `#import`ed files:

+    #import "MyViewController.h"
+    //...//
     #import "FMAudioPlayer.h"

-2) Initialize an FMAudioPlayer and store it in a property:

-    self.player = [[FMAudioPlayer alloc] initWithSession:[FMSession sharedSession]];

-3) Register for notifications to update your UI to display song metadata
+2) Register for notifications to update your UI to display song metadata

     - (void)viewDidLoad {
         [super viewDidLoad];
-        [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(updateSongMetadata:) name:FMSessionCurrentItemChangedNotification object:[[FMSession sharedSession]]];
+        [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(updateSongMetadata:) name:FMAudioPlayerCurrentItemDidChangeNotification object:[FMAudioPlayer sharedPlayer]];
         // Your view controller's internal setup...
     }

     -(void)updateSongMetadata:(NSNotification)notification {
-        // use the properties of [FMSession sharedSession].currentItem like `name`, `artist`, `album`, etc...
+        // Use the properties of [FMAudioPlayer sharedPlayer].currentItem like `name`, `artist`, `album`, etc...
-    }
+        // You can find the available properties in "FMAudioItem.h" }

     // Remember to remove yourself from notifications on dealloc